zhwm/SharePro_coloc/README.md

 Example input files are included in the [dat](dat/) directory.

+### Run SharePro with a batch of zscore files and ld files

-SharePro takes in a summary file as well as z-scores files and LD files as inputs.
+SharePro can take in a summary file as well as z-scores files and LD files as inputs.

 1. The **summary file** contains two mandatory columns: names of z-score files and ld files.
 Multiple files are allowed and should be separated by comma.
 An example can be found at [dat/BMD_RSPO3.zld](dat/BMD_RSPO3.zld).